Arecaceae: Taxonomy

 Currently, few extensive phylogenetic studies of the Arecaceae exist.
 In 1997, Baker et al. explored subfamily and tribe relationships using chloroplast DNA from 60 genera from all subfamilies and tribes.
 The results strongly showed the Calamoideae are monophyletic, and Ceroxyloideae and Coryphoideae are paraphyletic.
 The relationships of Arecoideae are uncertain, but they are possibly related to the Ceroxyloideae and Phytelephantoideae.
 Studies have suggested the lack of a fully resolved hypothesis for the relationships within the family is due to a variety of factors, including difficulties in selecting appropriate outgroups, homoplasy in morphological character states, slow rates of molecular evolution important for the use of standard DNA markers, and character polarization.
 However, hybridization has been observed among Orbignya and Phoenix species, and using chloroplast DNA in cladistic studies may produce inaccurate results due to maternal inheritance of the chloroplast DNA.
 Chemical and molecular data from non-organelle DNA, for example, could be more effective for studying palm phylogeny.

+Recently, nuclear genomes and transcriptomes have been used to reconstruct the phylogeny of palms.
+This has revealed, for example, that a whole-genome duplication event occurred early in the evolution of the Arecaceae lineage, that was not experienced by its sister clade, the Dasypogonaceae.

+For a phylogenetic tree of the family, see the list of Arecaceae genera.